Boulevard Marguerite-de-Rochechouart

-The Boulevard Marguerite-de-Rochechouart (/fr/) is a street in Paris, France, situated at the foot of Montmartre and to its south.
-Like the neighbouring street, it is named after Marguerite de Rochechouart de Montpipeau (1665–1727), abbess of Montmartre.
+Boulevard Marguerite-de-Rochechouart (/fr/) is a boulevard in Paris, France, situated at the foot of Montmartre and to its south.

+Like the neighbouring street, Rue Marguerite-de-Rochechouart, it is named after Marguerite de Rochechouart de Montpipeau (1665–1727), abbess of Montmartre.
 It is a result of the 1864 merging of the boulevards and chemins de ronde which followed the interior and exterior of the Wall of the Farmers-General.
 It has also been known as the Boulevard des Poissonniers, Chemin de ronde de Poissonnière and Chemin de ronde de Rochechouart.
-It is served by the Paris Metro stations Pigalle, Anvers and Barbès – Rochechouart.
+It is served by the Paris Metro stations Pigalle, Anvers and Barbès–Rochechouart.